Kraven the Hunter (film)

-Kraven the Hunter was considered for film appearances several times before Sony became interested in a standalone film for the character, as part of their new shared universe, in 2017.
-Wenk was hired in August 2018, with Marcum and Holloway joining later.
-Chandor entered negotiations to direct in August 2020, and was confirmed in May 2021 when Taylor-Johnson was cast.
-Further casting took place in early 2022, before filming began in late March in London, England and concluded by mid-June.
-Shooting also occurred in Iceland, and was expected to occur in Glasgow.
+Kraven was considered for film appearances several times before Sony Pictures became interested in a standalone film for the character, as part of its new shared universe, in mid-2017.
+Wenk was hired in August 2018, and Chandor entered negotiations to direct in August 2020, and was confirmed in May 2021 when Taylor-Johnson was cast.
+Filming took place from late March until mid-June in London, Iceland, and Glasgow.